Bingji98/UnixRelated/README.md

 set show-all-if-ambiguous on
 TAB:menu-complete
 set menu-complete-display-prefix on
-set colored-completion-prefix on
-set colored-stats on
-set completion-ignore-case on
+set colored-completion-prefix on  # requires bash 4.4+ set colored-stats on  # requires bash 4.4+ set completion-ignore-case on
 ```